 $ pg_autoctl --version

-pg_auto_failover relies on the creation of a monitor service that manages one or several formations.
-A formation can contain a group of Postgres nodes in a highly available configuration.
-The node group may contain two or more nodes.
+pg_auto_failover relies on the creation of a monitor service that manages one or several HA formations.
+A formation can contain a group of two or more Postgres nodes.

 Create the monitor service, similar to:

-PGDATAenvironment variable has been set to reflect the data location in your setup.
+PGDATAenvironment variable to reflect the data location on your monitor host.

-Add the primary and secondary nodes to the formation.
+Add the new primary and secondary nodes to the formation.

 Verify the default formation and the postgres uri used to connect to the pg_auto_failover nodes.